Anmol Malik: Author

 In 2020, Malik made her debut as an author with the book Three Impossible Wishes published by HarperCollins.
 A young-adult romantic comedy, the book was praised by actor Ayushmann Khurrana for being "Totally cheeky, completely hilarious and endlessly charming."
 According to a positive review by Scroll.In, the book is "A breezy campus romance that is a reminder of a life that college students are missing in the lockdown."

+Her books were felicitated at the House of Lords, United Kingdom by Lord Rami Ranger, Baron of Mayfair.

 Under her pen name she has written several pieces of micro-fiction for Terribly Tiny Tales, a popular storytelling platform with over 12 million readers.
 In 2019, she was invited to write two pieces of short fiction for their third book titled With Love released by Penguin Books.

 After making it to the Amazon Best Reads list Malik was chosen to write for the Amazon Kindle platform where she produced the pieces titled Audrey & Adam and Things You Learn in a Different City.